jaredc23/Java-AI/Handwriting Recognition/README.md

 # Note

-There was too mamy files to upload to GitHub, so here is a google drive link
+There was too many files to upload to GitHub, so here is a google drive link

 https://drive.google.com/drive/folders/1TGm_rfsW0WJ32xoT2LhivvEEQ2Z1vliJ?usp=sharing